Lcram33/compared_copy/README.md

 This program works in Linux based systems (worked with two 5TB HDD on fedora.
 It seems like it would not work on Windows.
 Any fix or change is welcomed !

+Should you have any question, suggestion, problem, feel free to contact me to lcram33@pm.me or open an issue.